sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 remote notifications, but not for local notifications.
 And the type of remote notification (silent versus user) was mixed in with the request.

-In iOS8 these two orthogonal concepts have been split out: an app has to register both for its interest in receiving remote notifications, and also for the specific types of user notifications it would like to utilize (for both remote and local use).
+In iOS 8 these two orthogonal concepts have been split out: an app has to register both for its interest in receiving remote notifications, and also for the specific types of user notifications it would like to utilize (for both remote and local use).